 Junior Ranger Program

-Each week throughout the summer, park rangers will guide 6- 12 year olds in an exciting, 1.5 hour hands-on exploration of a variety of topics, ranging from trees to art to outdoor safety.
+Throughout the summer, youth 6- 12 year can join a ranger for an exciting, 1.5 hour hands-on exploration of a variety of topics, ranging from trees to art to outdoor safety.
 Kids can earn a Junior Ranger Badge and a stamped memory book.
 A self-guided Junior Ranger program is also available upon request.